 While there are a handful of rides toddlers can do without an adult at Idlewild, there are several with minimum height requirements of 36.”
 My niece was able to do all of those, plus a few with an adult that required children to be 38″ or higher.

 Be sure to read the signs closely at each of the rides for height and adult accompaniment requirements.
-Height requirements can vary significantly from ride to ride at Idlewild.
+Height requirements at Idlewild can vary significantly from ride to ride.
 You can also find information on height requirements on Idlewild’s website before visiting.

 Since it was my son’s first time on rides by himself, it was super helpful to have his 4 year old cousin there.
 If you only have one child, I definitely recommend going with another family so your child has someone to join him or her on the rides that don’t allow adults.